charlestonsoftware/moneypress-ebay/readme.txt

 Tested up to: 3.0.4
 Stable tag: 2.0

-Our MoneyPress eBay plugin allows you to display products for sell on eBay based on keywords you choose.
+This plugin allows you to display eBay listings on your web site by placing a simple shortcode in your page or post.
+Filter results by keyword, seller ID, or a combination of both.

 == Description ==